Alberto-Hache/the-crown/README.md

 ![The Crown](/thecrown/docs/TheCrown_logo_S.png)

-*Copyright (c) 1989 Alberto Hernández Marcos*
+*Copyright © 1989 Alberto Hernández Marcos*

-## A game inspired in chess
+## Inspired in chess

-*The Crown* is a chess-inspired board game in which two players battle for their Prince's crowning on a triangular board.
+*The Crown* is a board game in which two players battle for their Prince's crowning on a triangular board.
 Each opponent has six pieces, placed at a vertex of the triangle.
-The remaining vertex, which they will fight to conquer, is called the *crown* or *crowning box*.
+The remaining vertex, which they will fight to conquer, is the *crown* or *crowning box*.

+The game puts most of chess' original flavour (captures, checks, promotions, strategies...) on a different landscape, simplifying gameplay to three piece types: Prince, Knight and Soldier who move pretty much like their square-world relatives.

 <img src="thecrown/docs/TheCrown_StartingPosition.png" width="250">

 *Starting position of The Crown*

-The game puts most of chess' original flavour (captures, checks, promotions, strategies...) on a different landscape, simplifying gameplay to three piece types: Prince, Knight and Soldier who move pretty much like their square-world relatives.

 **Game Rules**